noname00-cli/pyanime/README.md

 ## Installation and Usage

-Follow these steps to install and run PyAnime:
+Follow these steps to run PyAnime:

 1. Clone the repository:
    ```bash